 If your gross income from your business exceeds your total expenses, then you can deduct all of your expenses related to the business use of your home, Perkins said.
 If your gross income is less than your total expenses, your deduction will be limited to the difference between your gross income and the sum of all business expenses you would pay if the business was not in your home.
 Those expenses could include telephone lines, the Internet, and other costs to do business.

 You must also have a home office that is truly used for work.
 Hillis said the Internal Revenue Service may require you to document this.

 Deducting automobile expenses

 If you travel for business, even short distances within your own city, you may deduct the dollar value of business miles traveled on your tax return, Perkins said.
-The taxpayer may file the actual expense he incurred, or use the standard mileage rate prescribed by the IRS, which is 53.5 cents as of 2017.
-The IRS allowable mileage rates should be checked every year as they can change.
+The taxpayer can use the actual expense incurred or use the IRS standard mileage rate.
+In the first half of 2023 the rate is 65.5 cents per mile.
+The rate for 2024 increases to 67 cents per mile.
+The IRS allowable mileage rates should be checked every year as they typically change.

 Depreciation of property and equipment